One of our marsh field sites within the Elbe estuary

 I’m also involved in other projects looking at iron-nitrogen-arsenic cycling in fertilized paddy soils and the role of iron metabolizing microorganisms in Banded Iron Formations (BIFs).

-I teach courses for Bachelors and Masters students within the Department of Geosciences at the University of Tübingen:
+I teach courses for Bachelors and Masters students in the Department of Environmental Systems Sciences at ETH Zürich and in the past at the University of Tübingen:

 I'm also involved in the supervision of several Bachelor and Master theses.
-If you're interested in doing a thesis in environmental biogeochemistry, feel free to send me an email.
+If you're interested in doing a thesis in soil biogeochemistry, feel free to send me an email.

 Position | Institution | |